The Ringwood Short Story Competition 2023

 The Leela Soma Prize

+The winner of the Leela Soma Prize will receive £50.
 This new prize will be awarded to the best entry from a writer of colour who identifies as Scottish by birth or residence or has a Scottish connection.
 This prize is named after Ringwood author Leela Soma who was the principal force behind the creation of the Kayva Prize in 2022 at the University of Glasgow.
 Entrants for this prize will also be eligible for the main prize.
+Anyone wishing to be considered for this prize should indicate their eligibility and interest in their cover letter.

 The Grant Muir Prize

-This new prize will be restricted to entries from existing or previous Ringwood Interns, staff or authors.
-For reasons of perceived fairness, these entries will not be eligible for the main Prize (see fuller details on the Short Story Competition website page)
+The winner of the Grant Muir Prize will receive £50.
+This new prize, named after the late Ringwood Company Secretary, will be restricted to entries from existing or previous Ringwood Interns, staff or authors.
+For reasons of perceived fairness, these entries will not be eligible for the main prize.
+Anyone wishing to be considered for this prize should indicate their eligibility in their cover letter.

 2023 Ringwood Short Story Competition: Full Terms and Conditions